Scottish-Tech-Army/soundscape-backend/docs/operations.md

 - `iOS Front Door Errors`: this is a subset of the access log view that only shows errors.

+- `iOS Front Door response times`: this shows a daily summary of response times for successful requests - average, median, and P95 and P99.

 #### PostgreSQL logs

 These logs show errors from the SQL database.